 How ironic that the stride length of elliptical trainers would be the one feature that most folks don’t consider when making a purchase of one of these fitness machines.

 Programs, resistance levels, attractiveness, and warranty are all important of course, but the ability to work your muscle groups and heart rate properly is the goal of working out on ellipticals in the first place, isn’t it?

-So that you’ll understand the concept clearly, just remember that the stride length of elliptical trainers needs to be determined by the user’s height.
+To understand the concept clearly, remember that the elliptical stride length should be determined by the user’s height.
 It needs to feel comfortable (and preferably with articulating footpads to keep your feet from falling asleep!) yet many people may not realize they are working out on a machine that is too small for them.

 The exception would be if you are out of shape, then you may be able to work out on an elliptical trainer with a shorter length without too much discomfort.
 Most commercial health club models have a minimum 20” stride since the machines need to accommodate multiple users of different heights.

 You should try as best as possible to find the machine with the ideal stride based on your height.

 Here's a basic guideline for you to follow...